 Celiac Disease and Gluten Intolerance

-Celiac disease damages the lining of the small intestine and creates inflammation, according to the University of Maryland Medical Center.
+Celiac disease damages the lining of the small intestine and creates inflammation, according to the Celiac Disease Foundation.
 This happens from eating gluten, a protein found in wheat, rye and barley.
 When damage is caused to the villi of the small intestine, the body cannot absorb adequate vitamins and minerals.
 Malabsorption occurs and often malnutrition, which leads to a wide range of problems, including neurological ones.

 A person doesn't have to have celiac disease to be sensitive to gluten.
 Many people test negative for celiac but still experience adverse effects from eating gluten.
 This is often called gluten intolerance or gluten sensitivity.